 The Yugoslav leadership opposed the invasion of the CSSR by the USSR and their allies in August 1968.
-Liberalisation efforts in the CSSR were supported by the SKJ.
-Tito’s negative reaction on the events in the CSSR on the day of the invasion was by East German officials interpreted as a ‘contradiction of proletarian internationalism’, whereby the SFRY ‘formed a front with the imperialist powers’.
+The SKJ supported the liberalisation efforts in the CSSR.
+Tito’s negative reaction to the events in the CSSR on the day of the invasion was interpreted by the East German officials as a “contradiction of proletarian internationalism”, whereby the SFRY “formed a front with the imperialist powers”.
 During the invasion of the CSSR, its Deputy Prime Minister Ota Šik was in the SFRY.
 Throughout the 1960s, he advocated the implementation of market principles.
-The impression that the Yugoslavs allowed Šik to influence the course of events in his home country – and perhaps even form a government-in-exile in the CSSR’s embassy in Belgrade – was criticized.
-A staff member of the East German embassy in Belgrade characterised it as an attempt at ‘block formation within the international communist and workers’ movement’.
-Critique on the Yugoslav stance was intensified through an internal campaign in the GDR against the SFRY.
-The Yugoslav embassy in East Berlin could however report that the campaign did not yield results.
+The impression that the Yugoslavs allowed Šik to influence the course of events in his home country – and perhaps even form a government-in-exile in the CSSR’s embassy in Belgrade – was criticised.
+A staff member of the East German embassy in Belgrade characterised this as an attempt to “block formation within the international communist and workers’ movement”.
+The critique of the Yugoslav stance was intensified through an internal anti-SFRY campaign in the GDR.
+However, the Yugoslav embassy in East Berlin reported that the campaign did not yield results.
 The East Germans nevertheless remained convinced of their own righteousness: a speech by Tito in Jajce (Bosnia and Herzegovina) in November 1968, in which he underlined that the SFRY was interested in further cooperation with the Warsaw Pact states despite principled disagreements, was interpreted as a concession.
 They believed that Tito was practically forced to do so in order to prevent an isolated position, even within the Non-Aligned Movement (NAM).

-Despite Tito’s statements, an all-encompassing rapprochement in the Yugoslav-East German political relations was not yet materialised.
-A case in point is the interpretation of occurrences during a preparatory meeting for the Conference on European Security and Co-operation (CSCE) in Vienna in December 1968.
-Several months after the invasion of the CSSR, an alleged Yugoslav and British proposal for the inclusion of a separate agenda point on the prohibition of the interference of a state into the internal affairs of another state was perceived as a direct attack pointed at the Brezhnev Doctrine; the taken-for-granted right of the CPSU to counteract ‘antisocialist’ forces in its sphere of influence.
-The Yugoslavs were aware of a pivotal role for the CPSU concerning the way in which its relations with the Eastern Bloc states would further develop.
-The visit by Soviet leader Leonid Brezhnev to the SFRY in September 1971 was in this light crucial: the SKJ became convinced of a mutual Yugoslav-Soviet interest in détente.
+Despite Tito’s statements, an all-encompassing rapprochement in the Yugoslav-East German political relations did not yet materialise.
+A case in point is the interpretation of the developments during a preparatory meeting for the Conference on European Security and Co-operation (CSCE) in Vienna in December 1968.
+Several months after the invasion of the CSSR, an alleged Yugoslav and British proposal for the inclusion of a separate agenda point regarding the prohibition of the interference of a state into the internal affairs of another state was perceived as a direct attack against the Brezhnev Doctrine – the taken-for-granted right of the CPSU to counteract any “antisocialist” forces in its sphere of influence.
+The Yugoslavs were aware of the pivotal role of the CPSU concerning the way in which its relations with the Eastern Bloc states would further develop.
+The visit by the Soviet leader Leonid Brezhnev to the SFRY in September 1971 was crucial in this sense: the SKJ became convinced of a mutual Yugoslav–Soviet interest in détente.
 This enabled an intensification of cooperation, also with the Soviet satellite states.
-Tito’s visit to the GDR in November 1974 can in this regard be interpreted as a rather late symbolic expression of rapprochement.
-Already in December 1972, the two sides in principle agreed on such visit during a meeting between Stane Dolanc, Secretary of the Executive Bureau of the SKJ’s Presidium, and Ulbricht’s successor Erich Honecker.
-As had been unimaginable in the years before, a Yugoslav report on a meeting between Džemal Bijedić, President of the Federal Executive Council, and Honecker in May 1973 spoke of an ‘emphatically friendly atmosphere’.
+In this regard, Tito’s visit to the GDR in November 1974 can be interpreted as a rather belated symbolic expression of rapprochement.
+Already in December 1972, the two sides in principle agreed to such a visit during a meeting between Stane Dolanc, Secretary of the Executive Bureau of the SKJ’s Presidium, and Ulbricht’s successor Erich Honecker.
+A Yugoslav report on a meeting between Džemal Bijedić, President of the Federal Executive Council, and Honecker in May 1973 spoke of an “emphatically friendly atmosphere”, which had been unimaginable in the previous years.